 A solar-powered attic fan will be installed somewhere on the roof.
 This means it will be exposed to the elements – UV rays from the sun exposure, rain, snow, thunderstorms, and wind, amongst others.
-For this reason, you should get the right solar attic fan that can withstand harsh weather conditions such as sun exposure, impact, corrosion, and water.

-In some cases, a solar attic system can only be used with certain roofing systems.
+Sometimes, a solar attic system might only suit specific roofing systems.
 This specificity can be limiting, especially when moving to another house or getting a replacement solar attic fan.
-Luckily, some products are pretty versatile, so they can be used in various roofing systems.

 Top 6 Best Solar Attic Fans Review